Donald Trump’s violating a second emoluments clause

 This constitutional violation is yet another example of a bourgeoning kleptocratic administration.
 Trump, by failing to divest from his business interests, stands to profit immensely from his position as president.
 He’s pocketed money from foreign governments and from individuals lusting to stay in his hotels and properties to, in any way, support their idol.
 And now he’s profiting from taxpayer dollars given to him by members of his cabinet.

-Violating the Domestic Emoluments Clause is yet another reason to urge impeachment.
-Donald J. Trump has violated the letter and spirit of the Constitution and must be immediately removed from office.
+That Donald Trump violates the Domestic Emoluments Clause is yet another reason to urge impeachment.
+Donald J. Trump has disgraced the letter and spirit of the Constitution and must be immediately removed from office.
 Call your representatives and senators and urge them to begin the impeachment process.